Contingent and on-demand workforce – what’s the difference?

 What is contingent workforce?

-Contingent workforce is a term for the workers who are not permanently employed by a company, but rather hired on a temporary or project-based basis.
+Contingent workforce is a term for the workers who are not permanently employed.
+They are rather hired by a company on a temporary or project-based basis.

-They are typically hired to fill specific roles or complete specific projects, and are not guaranteed a certain number of hours or a long-term position with the company.
+They are typically hired short-term to fill specific roles or complete specific projects.
+Because of this they cannot rely on a certain number of hours or a long-term position with the company.
+Because they are typically managed and paid by the company, they may be eligible for certain benefits and unemployment insurance.

-Contingent workers are typically managed and paid by the company that hires them, and may be eligible for certain benefits such as workers’ compensation and unemployment insurance.
-However, they are never considered to be permanent employees of the company and they do not receive the same benefits and protections as full-time employees.
+However, they are never considered to be permanent employees of the company.
+And they do not receive the same benefits and protections as full-time employees.

 There are many ways to deliver contingent work, for example:

-• Independent contractors: These are workers who are hired to provide their professional services to a company on a temporary or project-based basis.
-Electricians, corporate trainers and photographers can all be examples of an independent contractor.
+These are workers who are hired to provide their professional services to a company.
+They, too, work on a temporary or project-based basis.
+Electricians, corporate trainers and photographers are good examples of an independent contractor.
 Usually independent contractors get paid based on the scope of the service they provide.

-Both freelancers and independent contractors are typically self-employed, and will send an invoice from their own company once the work is completed.
+Both freelancers and independent contractors are typically self-employed.
+This means they send out an invoice from their company once the work is complete.

-• Temporary workers: These are workers who are hired to fill in for full-time employees who are on leave, or to handle temporary increases in workload.
-Temporary workers are often (but not always) hired through staffing agencies.
+These are workers hired to fill in for full-time employees who are on leave.
+Sometimes they come in to handle temporary increases in workload.
+Temporary workers are often (but not always) hired through staffing agencies. - Seasonal workers

 Temporary and seasonal workers are usually hired and paid directly by the company.